Help > FAQ

 - Our unique dyeing process.
 This is how we can reproduce the same color over and over again with beautiful and subtle hues.

-- We get our natural silk from China.
+- We get our natural silk from our own production facilities.
 The raw silk is quality-controlled in our own facilities.
 After that, this silk is also hand-spun by our staff.

 - The carpets are completely washed by hand during the finishing stage.